mkellsy/mkellsy.github.io/encompass/authentication.md

 You will need to replace the [API Token] field in each endpoint.

-## Verbs
+## HTTP Verbs
-HTTP verbs.
 Each request displayed in this specification will have the HTTP verb listed in front of the URL.
 If the verb is POST, there will also be a content type header listed, as well as an example of the POST body and a validation schema.

 Validation schemas are standard schemas as defined by [https://json-schema.org](https://json-schema.org/).